 Managing your health involves knowing where to go for health care, finding the right health information, speaking up for yourself and asking the right questions.
 Below are some useful contacts and resources for finding your way around the health system.
-You can also read about:
+You can also head over to the Canberra Health Literacy Hub to read about:

 - how to manage your medicines safely

 - finding trusted health information online

 Not sure which service to go to?
 This video from ACT Health can tell you some of the options you have.